| Title: | The ScottKnott Clustering Algorithm |

 and 5 repetitions, that is, the yield of each treatment is measured 5 times.

-is a list with 4 elements.
-The first ‘tr’ is a factor of lenght 80
+sorghum is a list with 4 elements.
+The first ‘tr’ is a factor of length 80

 with 16 levels describing the treatments.
 The second ‘dm’ is data.frame